 It is a great adventure for a family trip as the relaxed path through the boulders allows you to enjoy the company of others and make some great memories.

 This is one of the most unique Wisconsin vacation ideas as you will have the chance to hike through a vast scenery of piled boulders which are very old formations, different from all you have seen before.

 This hike is simple and suits everyone.
 Don’t let the simplicity of this trail hold you back from taking a trip and visiting this amazing place.

-A big plus is that you can also enjoy camping near Wisconsin Dells and visit as many places as you can.
+A big plus is that you can also enjoy one of the best campsites in Wisconsin Dells and take your time to visit as many places as you can.